awendland/bootleg-slack-backup/README.md

 ## Usage

-Provide the following environment variables and then run `yarn start` (which will compile the TypeScript program in `src/` to a JavaScript target in `build/` and then will execute it).
+Provide the following environment variables and then run `yarn build` (which will compile the TypeScript program in `src/` to a JavaScript target in `build/`) and then `bin/bsa` which will execute it.

 Environment variables: